MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-authenticate-v0.md

 **`mavenServiceConnections`** - **Credentials for repositories outside this organization/collection**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Comma-separated list of [Maven service connection](/azure/devops/pipelines/library/service-endpoints) names from external organizations to authenticate with Maven.
-If you only needs authentication for Azure Artifacts feeds, leave this field blank.
+Specifies a comma-separated list of [Maven service connection](/azure/devops/pipelines/library/service-endpoints) names from external organizations to authenticate with Maven.
+If you only need authentication for Azure Artifacts feeds, leave this field blank.
 <!-- :::editable-content-end::: -->
 <br>